Intake Process

 We strive to obtain all relevant information that will guide to provide the best service possible.
 Services are offered to individuals who have funding through Family Support for Children with Disabilities (FSCD) or Children’s Services.

-During intake, we seek information from the individual, their guardians and family, and any other involved professionals including but not limited to:
+• Involvement from the individual, their guardians and family, and any other involved professionals

-• Use various tools to assess the individual’s needs
+• Use of various tools to assess the individual’s needs, risk assessment

-• Collect information regarding their life, strengths, interests, goals and areas of assistance
+• Collection of information regarding their life, strengths, interests, goals and areas of assistance

 • Previous assessments